 1. Local stakeholders own the majority or all of a project

-A local individual or a group of local stakeholders, whether they are farmers, cooperatives, independent power producers, financial institutions, municipalities, schools, etc., own, immediately or eventually, the majority or all of a project.2.
-Voting control rests with the community-based organization:
+A local individual or a group of local stakeholders, whether they are farmers, cooperatives, independent power producers, financial institutions, municipalities, schools, etc., own, immediately or eventually, the majority or all of a project.

-The community-based organization made up of local stakeholders has the majority of the voting rights concerning the decisions taken on the project.3.
-The majority of social and economic benefits are distributed locally:
+The community-based organization made up of local stakeholders has the majority of the voting rights concerning the decisions taken on the project.

 The major part or all of the social and economic benefits are returned to the local community.